tsantef/pf/README.md

 #### Setup

-Creats and uploads a public ssh key.
+Creates and uploads a public ssh key.

     pf setup